snoyberg/posa-chapter/warp.md

 ![Middlewares](https://raw.github.com/snoyberg/posa-chapter/master/middleware.png)

-Elaborating on the gzip middleware example,
-Conduit allows us to create a middleware which runs in a nearly optimal manner.
+Elaborating on the gzip middleware example, conduit allows us to create a middleware which runs in a nearly optimal manner.
 The original `Source` provided by the application is connected to the `gzip` `Conduit`.
 As each new chunk of data is produced by the initial `Source`, it is fed into the `zlib` library, filling up a buffer with compressed bytes.